-The area of interest in the frame of single volumes of the "Quarry Inventories" was unified according to map sheets in the scale 1:75000 in the period 1947 - 1961, whereas in sporadic cases duplicate mapping of already processed area happened.
+The area of interest in the single volumes of the Quarry Inventories was unified according to map sheets on a scale of 1 : 75 000 in the period 1947-1961, whereas in sporadic cases duplicate mapping of the already processed area was performed.
+In such cases the data were updated in the new volume - for instance when the quarry was no longer functioning, or when a newly opened mining site was detected next to an already known object, when new details on mining were obtained.
+In this period, 13 map sheets were mapped and published (Polák, 1951a, b, 1956; Vavřínová, 1951, 1952, 1961; Frejková, 1952; Kalášek, 1952; Prokop, 1952; Vavřínová and Líbalová, 1959; Líbalová, 1961a, b; Fajst and Holásek, 1961).

-In such cases the data were updated in the new volume - for instance when the quarry was not any longer functioning, or when a newly opened mining site was detected next to an already known object, or when new details on mining were obtained.
-In this period, 13 map sheets were mapped and published (Polák, 1951a, b, 1956; Vavřínová, 1951, 1952, 1961; Frejková, 1952; Kalášek, 1952; Prokop, 1952; Vavřínová and Líbalová, 1959; Líbalová, 1961a; b; Fajst and Holásek, 1961).
-Concurrently to the "Quarry Inventories" project, primarily targeted on the Bohemian part of Czechoslovakia, 20 map sheets named Map of the Building Materials in the Czechoslovak Republic (in Czech Mapa stavebných hmôt Československej named Map of the Building Materials in the Czechoslovak Republic (in Czech Mapa stavebných hmôt Ceskoslovenskej republiky) were edited in Slovakia by - at that time still independent - State Geological Institute in Bratislava.
-Only a part of this set of 20 map sheets were printed in form of explanatory text as that of the "Quarry Inventories" (Katyk, 1949, 1950a, b, 1951a, b, c, d, e; Zorkovský, 1951), the rest are deposited as author manuscript map sheets at ČGS - department Geofond.
-Single volumes of the "Quarry Inventories" project were published in form of sewn bound, hardbound or paperback booklets in A5 size (or similar).
+Concurrently to the Quarry Inventories project, primarily targeted on the Bohemian part of Czechoslovakia, 20 map sheets named "Map of the Building Materials in the Czechoslovak Republic" (in Czech Mapa stavebných hmôt Československej republiky) were edited in Slovakia by the - at that time still independent - State Geological Institute in Bratislava.
+Only a part of this set of 20 map sheets were printed in the form of an explanatory text to the Quarry Inventories (Katyk, 1949, 1950a, b, 1951a, b, c, d, e; Zorkovský, 1951); the rest are located as author manuscript map sheets at ČGS - department Geofond.

+Single volumes of the Quarry Inventories project were published in the form of sewn-bound, hardbound, or paperback booklets in A5 size (or similar).
 In the exordium, basic data concerning the geology of the mapped area and the history of preceding research in the area of interest are briefly summarized.
-Listings of surface mining sites represent the central part of each volume.
-The listings are aligned according to appropriate cadastral areas and they describe about 20 characteristic of the mining site, using a unified template.
-Mentioned are owner of the site, mileage to the nearest railway station, form of the access road, petrographic name of the rock, geological period, color, granularity, porosity, hardness, polishability, method of mining, size of the site, number of employees, annual cut etc. Listing of remarkable buildings where constructional materials from the site were used is an important but not always mentioned category.
+Lists of surface mining sites represent the central part of each volume.
+The lists are aligned according to appropriate cadastral areas, and they describe about 20 characteristic of the mining site, using a unified template.
+Mentioned are the owner of the site, mileage to the nearest railway station, form of the access road, petrographic name of the rock, geological period, colour, granularity, porosity, hardness, polishability, method of mining, size of the site, number of employees, annual amount extracted, etc. The list of remarkable buildings where constructional materials from the site were used is an important but not always mentioned category.